 Women epitomize our worker's struggle.
 The kind of work we do - women's work - is devalued and dismissed.
-Only industries in the nursing and educational sectors are most likely to employ women as officials and managers.
+Only industries in the health care sector are most likely to employ women as officials and managers.

 Women in executive positions earn 78 percent of the median income earned by men.
 When you talk about women in the upper reaches of corporate America, that figure diminishes even more.